-Figures 5 - 8 show a month by month comparison for the first quarter of FY 2017-18 and FY 2-18-19.
+Figures 5 - 8 show a month by month comparison for the first quarter of FY 2017-18 and FY 2018-19.
 For local service (Routes 1-8) not all routes experienced a decrease each month.
 Routes 2, 3 and 8 had an increase in the month of July.
-However, each month after had a decrease.
+However, each month following had a decrease.
 All routes had their most precipitous decrease in September.

 Regional service (Routes 10, 11, 21, and 29) show the same trends as local service.
-Route 21 had minor ridership increases.
+Route 21 had minor increases but nothing significant.

 The community shuttles had a better first quarter than fixed route service.
 All services, except Yountville, showed increases in ridership.
 Yountville's ridership has been trending downward for some time.
-This trend is likely the result of temporary closures of some of Yountville's hotels and resorts.
+This trend can be attributed to temporary closures of some of Yountville's hotels and resorts.